maihd/lite/README.md

 ## TODOs
 - Fix BOM on C# files.
+- Fast or flexible, friendly experience on IO operations.
+(Maybe add async IO)
 - Use fast string algorithms (code editting are working on string heavily)
 - Convert to use native API instead of large library like SDL.
-- Make app morre robust.
+- Make app more robust.
 - Add more render backends: OpenGL, Vulkan, Dear ImGui.
+- Compile to Lua to bytecode.
+- Package data.
+- exe-only application. (data embed into exe)
 - Make it embedding ready.

 ## Customization